darrenburns/posting/README.md

 Note: this feature is highly experimental.

-Posting can import OpenAPI 3.x Specifications and generate collections environment files for you.
+Posting can convert OpenAPI 3.x specs into collections.

 To import an OpenAPI Specification, use the `posting import path/to/openapi.yaml` command.